United Nations General Assembly Resolution 505 (VI): Later development

-On 24 February 1953, the Legislative Yuan of the Republic of China abolished the Sino-Soviet Treaty of Friendship and Alliance and refused to recognize the independence of the Mongolian People's Republic.
+On 24 February 1953, the Legislative Yuan of the Republic of China abrogated the Sino-Soviet Treaty of Friendship and Alliance and rescinded recognition of the independence of the Mongolian People's Republic.
 The Republic of China considered Resolution 505 a diplomatic victory, even though the hope of recovering mainland China and Mongolia grew increasingly dimmer as time went by.
 The Republic of China vetoed the Mongolian bid for UN membership in 1955, but pressure from the Soviet bloc, Third World states and non-aligned states eventually forced the Republic of China to stop blocking Mongolia, so Mongolia joined the UN in 1961 in exchange for the Republic of China retaining its seat in the General Assembly in the same year at that time.

 Although the Kuomintang government at the time made territorial claims over Outer Mongolia, whilst the Constitutional Court of the Republic of China (regarding interpretation of the ROC constitution) remained neutral on this issue.
 Under the Chen Shui-bian administration, the Democratic Progressive Party (DPP) government have officially renounced the ROC claims to Mongolia in 2002.
 On 21 May 2012, the Mainland Affairs Council released a press saying that since the Republic of China had recognized Mongolia's independence in 1946 before the constitution was enacted, Outer Mongolia was no longer part of the territory of the Republic of China.
 Taiwan's Ministry of Foreign Affairs opened a representative office in Mongolia in 2002 with reciprocity from Mongolia in Taiwan in 2003.
 The Republic of China's Mongolian and Tibetan Affairs Commission was also formally repealed in 2017.